Device Mapper Scripting

 - The returned result should be convertible to the type of the output variable.

-- When the value returned by the script is null or undefined, the script is ignored.
+- When the value returned by the script is null or undefined, the variable is ignored.

 - Try to write efficient code and avoid unnecessary instructions in the scripts.